erikw/restic-automatic-backup-scheduler/README.md

    $ restic snapshots
    ```
 1. (optional) Define multiple profiles: just make a copy of the `default.env` and use the defined profile name in place of `default` to run backups or enable timers.
 Notice that the value after `@` works as a parameter.
-1. (optional) Enable the check job that verifys that the backups for the profile are all intact.
+1. (optional) Enable the check job that verifies that the backups for the profile are all intact.
    ```console
    $ sudo systemctl start restic-check@default.timer
    $ sudo systemctl enable restic-check@default.timer